-Babies and young children are the most vulnerable to infectious diseases in the retail environment.
+Babies, young children and the disabled are the most vulnerable to infectious diseases in the retail environment.
 Young children in particular, due to their immature immune systems, are at risk of contracting and transmitting infections through close contact with other children and via exposure to shared facilities.

 Hands are a natural breeding ground for germs.
 The Centers for Disease Control and Prevention (CDC) reports that 80% of all infections are transmitted by hands.